Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory
     ```

-9. Minimize the RDP session to your Azure virtual machine, In Labvm Server then navigate to **C:\AllFiles\AZ500-AzureSecurityTechnologies-prod\Allfiles\Labs\10\program.cs**, open it in Notepad, and copy its content into Clipboard.
+9. Minimize the RDP session to your Azure virtual machine.
+In Labvm Server then navigate to **C:\AllFiles\AZ500-AzureSecurityTechnologies-lab-files\Allfiles\Labs\10\program.cs**, open it in Notepad, and copy its content into Clipboard.

 10. Return to the RDP session, and in the Visual Studio console, in the **Solution Explorer** window, click **Program.cs** and replace its content with the code you copied into Clipboard.